Wealthbox-PB/pb-helium-ui/README.md

 ### Icon Font Compilation Tooling

-This project uses [FontCustom](https://github.com/FontCustom/fontcustom) to compile SVG icon assets into custom font coupled with a generated stylesheet with icon classes.
+This project uses [FontCustom](https://github.com/FontCustom/fontcustom) to compile SVG icon assets into a custom font coupled with a generated stylesheet with icon classes.

 #### Installing FontCustom